fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 **How should consent be taken?**

-If nominee details are provided, ensure that all the holders know of their nomination preferences so that they can give consent.
+If nominee details are provided, ensure that all the holders know their nomination preferences so that they can give consent.
 1. Nominee Name
 2. Nominee DOB (Mandatory & Applicable in case the Nominee is a Minor)
 3. Allocation Percentage